This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 How to make gains from futures spread

-Futures spread is a trading strategy that seeks to earn growth from the price difference between two expiry futures with the same underlying asset but different settlement dates.
+A common futures trading strategy in the crypto scene that's quickly gaining popularity is the futures spread trading strategy.
+Also known as crypto spread betting, futures spreads seek to benefit from the price difference between two expiry futures with the same underlying asset but different settlement dates.
 Futures spreads are formed when a trader takes opposite positions in the futures market at the same time — i.e., buying one futures contract and selling another.
 A futures spread trader’s gains comes from the price difference, or spread, between the two instruments.

-This article will explain what a futures spread is using examples and demonstrate how using the strategy might be advantageous.
-After moving on to address their risks, we conclude by describing how to trade futures spreads across the various products OKX offers.
-Let’s go!
+This article will explain what a futures spread is using examples, the benefits and risks of crypto spread trading, and demonstrate how using the strategy might be advantageous.
+After moving on to address their risks, we'll conclude by describing how to trade futures spreads across the various products OKX offers.

 What is a futures spread?

-Futures spread trading involves purchasing and selling two expiry futures in equal quantities.
+Futures spread trading is a crypto arbitrage strategy that involves purchasing and selling two expiry futures in equal quantities.
 These contracts are tied to the same underlying asset, making this approach "market neutral" — the underlying asset's price movement doesn't directly affect the strategy's performance.
 This characteristic allows futures spread traders to make gains irrespective of whether the market trends upwards, downwards, or remains stagnant for the contract terms.
+It's worth noting that futures spread trading differs from carry trades, which involve taking advantage of discrepancies between spot trading and futures trading prices.

 Suppose the underlying asset's price escalates ahead of the first contract's settlement date.
 In such a scenario, the long position gains value, whereas the short position incurs a loss.
 Conversely, a decrease in the underlying asset's price results in the short position making an earning while the long position suffers a loss.